Why should you not try to diagnose your own injuries after a car accident?

 Self-diagnosing your injuries after a car accident may not be in your best interest.
 And, because of delayed injuries, you might not even realize that you are injured at all.

-It is important to make sure that you aren’t seriously injured right after the accident, but then you should still go see an accident doctor for a final diagnose to ensure that you are really not injured.
-Too many people are self-diagnosing their accident injuries and not seeing an accident doctor as soon as possible.
+It is important to make sure that you aren’t seriously injured right after the accident, but then you should still go see an accident doctor for a final diagnosis to ensure that you are not injured.
+Some people are self-diagnosing their accident injuries and not seeing the right doctor as soon as possible.